The Early Years program at Edendale encourages and inspires your young learners to build connections to the natural world.

 Our Early Years experiences help to meet learning outcomes of the VEYLDF and EYLF, particularly Outcomes 2 and 3 – children are connected with and contribute to their world, and children have a strong sense of wellbeing.

-Teachers and educators can also reflect on Edendale’s environmental education experiences as they work towards Element 3.2.3 of the National Quality Standards – “The service cares for the environment and supports children to become environmentally responsible”
+Teachers and educators can also reflect on Edendale’s environmental education experiences as they work towards Element 3.2.3 of the National Quality Standards (NQS) – ‘The service cares for the environment and supports children to become environmentally responsible.

 A guided walk around Edendale with a focus on what farms produce for humans.
-Children will be able to feed and/or pat the chickens, guinea pigs and goats, explore the veggie gardens and meet our wonderful worms.
-Our cow, sheep and pony are also part of the tour.
+Children will be able to feed and/or pat the chickens, guinea pigs, sheep and goats, explore the veggie gardens and meet our hard-working worms.
+Our alpacas and blue-tongue lizards are also part of the tour.